kuunw/mac-setup/README.md

 After Ananconda installed, where we open the terminal, we can normally see the `(base)` before the prompt.
 That means `(base)` enviroment is automatically activated at the openning of the terminal.
 Here, I don't use `(base)` as my development environment since Python 3.9 has a compatibility issue with **pulp**, the package for linear programming that I use the most.

-So the first thing I want to do is to create a new environment called `(pulp)` with has Python version 3.8.
+So the first thing I want to do is to create a new environment called `(pulp)` with Python version 3.8.
 It can be done using this command line:

 ```
 conda create -n pulp python=3.8